pstch/django-crucrudile/README.md

 It is also possible to create the model mixins by yourself (`make_model_mixin` is just a convenience function to automatically create model mixins based on a view) (see documentation).

 `django-crucrudile` also provides a convenience function, `auto_patterns_for_app`, that can generate the URL patterns for each Model in an application (using `ContentType` to find the models), and that can be used directly in `urls.py`.

+## Tests

+`django-crucrudile` usually has a 100% code coverage, as its internals aren't really complicated.
+You can watch the latest results of the tests on [Travis-CI/pstch/django-crucrudile](https://travis-ci.org/pstch/django-crucrudile).

+## Getting help

+This is my first attempt at creating a (hopefully) useful Django application.
+If you're trying it out, and need some help, feel free to contact me at hugo@pstch.net !
+Really, this will make me really happy :)

+## Contributing

+If you feel like you want to contribute to this project, please fork/send patches/submit pull requests !
+The documentation and tests really need some improvement.
+This was my first time writing serious test cases, and my testing code is particularly ugly :(